22 October 2009

 After Ehud dies, a woman becomes the leader of the Israelites.
 Her name is Deborah and she is called a prophetess and judge.
 She sat under a palm tree and everyone "came up to her for judgment."

-Deborah said she'd go with him and they'd defeat Jabin's army (even though he had 900 iron chariots), but that God would deliver Sisera into the hands of a woman.
-(Which will be covered in God's next killing.)
+Deborah said she'd go with him and they'd defeat Jabin's army (even though he had 900 iron chariots), and that God would deliver Sisera into the hands of a woman.

 So Deborah and Barak go off to fight in God's holy war.
 Guess what happens.

 The LORD discomfited Sisera, and all his chariots, and all his host, with the edge of the sword ... and all the host of Sisera fell upon the edge of the sword; and there was not a man left.
-Judges 4:15-16
+4.15-16

 But Sisera somehow got away.
 Don't worry, though.
 God will take care of him in his next killing.